Gus Malzahn: UCF

 On February 15, 2021, Malzahn was named the head coach at UCF, reuniting him with former Arkansas State athletic director Terry Mohajir.
 Malzahn was signed to a five-year, $11.5 million contract that would make him the head coach through the 2025 season.

-Malzahn started his first season with UCF that fall of 2021.
+His tenure began strongly in 2021.
 On September 2, Malzahn won his first game with the Knights, defeating Boise State (36–31).
-Malzahn concluded the regular season going 8–4.
-After an injury-plagued season, the starting lineup was missing 27 total starters or rotational players going into the bowl game.
-Despite the team injuries, he led the Knights to a (29–17) victory over in-state rival Florida in the Gasparilla Bowl, finishing with a 9–4 overall record in his first season with UCF.
+Despite an injury-plagued campaign that left the starting lineup missing 27 total starters or rotational players by bowl time, he guided UCF to an 8–4 regular-season record and a (29–17) victory over in-state rival Florida in the Gasparilla Bowl, finishing 9–4 overall.

-In the 2022 season, Malzahn's UCF offense finished 26th nationally in scoring, 11th in yards per game, and 8th in rushing.
-UCF finished the regular season 9–3 and clinched a spot in the AAC Championship with a (46–39) win over rival South Florida, but lost to Tulane (28–45) in a rematch in the championship game.
-The team finished with a 9–5 overall record with a (30–13) loss to Duke in the Military Bowl.
+The momentum continued in 2022, as Malzahn's offense ranked 26th nationally in scoring, 11th in yards per game, and 8th in rushing.
+UCF went 9–3 in the regular season, earning a spot in the AAC Championship with a (46–39) win over rival South Florida, though they lost the rematch to #14 Tulane (28–45).
+The season ended at 9–5 with a (30–13) defeat to Duke in the Military Bowl.

-Prior to the start of the 2023 season, Malzahn was extended by UCF through the 2027 season.
-The new contract included both an extension and a raise, bringing his annual salary to $4 million and increasing to $5.5 million starting in the 2026 season.
+Prior to the 2023 season, Malzahn received a contract extension through 2027, including a raise to $4 million annually (increasing to $5.5 million in 2026).